 Because XML requires a closing tag for every opening tag, it feels like a lot of typing.
-Your editor should know what tag to close next and there should be a simple command to do that.
-Discover this first and consider switching editors if it is not available.
-For me, in Sublime Text on Linux, I just press
+The VS Code PreTeXt extension comes with many snippets (code completions) that can fill out lots of the markup for you.
+More generally, any editor should know what tag to close next and there should be a simple command to do that (for example, in Sublime Text on Linux,

 If your editor can predict your opening tag, all the better.
-Sublime Text recognizes that I already have a
+VS Code can recognize what tags are allowed at a given position.
+Sublime Text recognizes if you already have a

-<section>elsewhere, so when I start my second section, I very quickly (and automatically) get a short list of choices as I type, with the one I want at the top of the list, or close to it.
+<section>elsewhere, so when you start a second section, you very quickly (and automatically) get a short list of choices as you type, with the one you want at the top of the list, or close to it.

 Invest a little time early on to learn, and configure, your editor and you can be even more efficient about capturing your ideas with a minimum of overhead and interference.

-If you are writing a book, or if you are collaborating with co-authors, then you owe it to yourself and your co-authors to learn how to use revision control, which works well with PreTeXt.
+If you are writing a book, or if you are collaborating with co-authors, then you owe it to yourself and your co-authors to learn how to use revision control, which works well with PreTeXt since the source is just text files.
 The hands-down favorite is

 git.
 To fully understand it is beyond the scope of this guide but some information is provided in Appendix H which has hints on how to best use